tib/swift-org-website/documentation/server/guides/building.md

 - For best performance in Swift 5.2 or later, pass `-Xswiftc -cross-module-optimization` (this won't work in Swift versions before 5.2) - enabling this should be verified with performance tests (as any optimization changes) as it may sometimes cause performance regressions.

 - Integrate [`swift-backtrace`](https://github.com/swift-server/swift-backtrace) into your application to make sure backtraces are printed on crash.
 Backtraces do not work out-of-the-box on Linux, and this library helps to fill the gap.
 Eventually this will become a language feature and not require a discrete library.

+## Deploying a Debuggable Configuration (Production on Linux)

+- If you have `--privileged`/`--security-opt seccomp=unconfined` containers or are running in VMs or even bare metal, you can run your binary with

+        lldb --batch -o "break set -n main --auto-continue 1 -C \"process handle SIGPIPE -s 0\"" -o run -k "image list" -k "register read" -k "bt all" -k "exit 134" ./my-program

+    instead of `./my-program` to get something akin to a 'crash report' on crash.

+- If you don't have `--privileged` (or `--security-opt seccomp=unconfined`) containers (meaning you won't be able to use `lldb`) or you don't want to use lldb, consider using a library like [`swift-backtrace`](https://github.com/swift-server/swift-backtrace) to get stack traces on crash.